mbykov/tiNanta/Readme.md

 tiNanta analyser gets array of wordforms (flakes) and return array of queries for (in my case) CouchDB.

-tiNanta analyser is based on results of a remarkable program developed by Dr. Dhaval Patel & Dr. Sivakumari Katuri, and it solves the inverse problem - for the final wordform it restores its dhatu.
+tiNanta analyser is based on results of a remarkable program 'SanskritVerb' developed by Dr. Dhaval Patel & Dr. Sivakumari Katuri.
+But tiNanta.js solves the inverse problem - it restores a dhatu for any final wordform.

 look: http://sanskritworld.in/sanskrittool/SanskritVerb/tiGanta.html

-tiNanta analyser beforehand creates the  databases 'sa-tin' for endings of any wordform and the database 'sa-das' for all angas for any dhatu, and then works with this two dbs.
+tiNanta analyser beforehand creates the  database 'sa-tins' for all endings of any wordform and for all angas for any dhatu, and then works with this db.

 ````bash